remmercier/patchy/README.md

 patches = []
 ```

-With this, all I will need to do is run `gpatch` **from the root of the repository** and it will automatically update all of the pull requests and sync the master branch to the latest changes.
+With this, all I will need to do is run `patchy` **from the root of the repository** and it will automatically update all of the pull requests and sync the master branch to the latest changes.

 ## Installation